rangle/ngCourse2/handout/09-routing.md

   .....
 ])
 ```
-In the above example we define the main /start route which maps to the Start ... dots at the end of the route tells Angular that it has associated child routes with it.
+In the above example we define the main `/start` route which maps to the Start ... dots at the end of the route tells Angular that it has associated child routes with it.
 Next in the child Start Component we need to do two things:-
 * Define the RouterOutlet view where child routes gets rendered
 * Set up child routes in the component itself

-Below is the sample of Child component with routes and View defined.
+Below is the sample of the Child component

 ```javascript
 @Component({